eslopezag/rl-agents/README.md

-# rl-agents
+# Reinforcement Learning Agents

- An implementation of several Reinforcement Learning agents
+This is a personal project to implement several Reinforcement Learning agents.